msrpp/DAMS/README.md

 # DAMS
-a simply extendible framework c++ server for devices manager,it's only run on win yet.
+a simply extendible framework c++ server for devices manager, only run on win yet.